-Daily News April 1, 1976 p.69
+Daily News April I, 1976 p.69

-Catastrophic illness: For the sick and old, the financial burden is crushing
+Catastrophic illness: For the sick and old. the financial burden is crushing

-By KEN McKENNA First of two articles
+By KEN McKENNA

-Benjamin R., 65 and weakened ... by a severe respiratory illness, entered the Bronx's St. Barnabas Hospital in the spring of 1973, not worrying about medical expenses.
+Benjamin R., 65 and weakened by a severe respiratory illness, entered the Bronx's St. Barnabas Hospital in the spring of 1973, not worrying about medical expenses.
 He qualified for Medicare and had a fat bank account and other assets worth more than \$80,000.